 Here’s a practical example of how these changes played out.

 In 2017, a single individual with a taxable income of $100,000 paid $20,981.35 in taxes: ($9,325 x 0.10) + ($28,624 x 0.15) + ($53,949 x 0.25) + ($8,100 x 0.28).

 Now let’s compare that to the 2018 marginal tax rates.
 For 2018, a single individual with a taxable income of $100,000 paid $18,288.92 in taxes: ($9,525 x 0.10) + ($29,174 x 0.12) + ($43,799 x 0.22) + ($17,499 x 0.24).

 That’s a savings of $2,692—nice!
 And the savings aren’t just for singles.
 Not only did married folks enjoy a lower tax rate for income earned in 2018, but the shift in tax brackets also removed what used to be an unintentional tax penalty for married filers.

 Under the 2017 tax law, some married filers were pushed into a higher income bracket when they combined their income with their spouse’s.
 Now the new income brackets are simply doubled for joint filers, which means that unintentional marriage penalty is gone.

 Difference in the Standard Deduction

-Another important difference in the 2018 tax reform bill is that the standard deduction has almost doubled.
+What else changed?
+Another important difference in the 2018 tax reform bill is that the standard deduction almost doubled.
+That’s great news!

-The standard deduction is an automatic reduction in a taxpayer’s tax obligation.
-U.S. taxpayers have long had the option of taking the federal standard deduction or itemizing their deductions—identifying which expenses they qualify for and calculating their deductions one by one.
+The standard deduction is an automatic reduction in what you owe in taxes.
+When you pay taxes, you have the option of taking the standard deduction or itemizing your deductions.
+If you itemize, you calculate your deductions one by one.
 Itemizing is more of a hassle, but it’s worth it if your itemized deductions exceed the amount of the standard deduction.